Artsadmin awarded £33,966 Capital Kickstart grant from Government’s Culture Recovery Fund

 “Today’s announcement is another vital step in securing the future of England’s cultural sector.
 Supporting capital projects will help to ensure that we maintain an innovative, sustainable cultural infrastructure that supports world class creative work.
 The Arts Council is grateful to the Government for their support through the Culture Recovery Fund, and we are proud to support all the organisations receiving funding today.”

-“We’re really pleased to have received this award, which will help maintain Artsadmin’s long-standing commitment to environmental sustainability and improved accessibility, complementing the ambitions of the other partnership work we’re doing through Season for Change and Unlimited.”Deborah Chadbourn, Executive Director, and Róise Goan, Artistic Director, Artsadmin
+“We’re really pleased to have received this award, which will help maintain Artsadmin’s long-standing commitment to environmental sustainability and improved accessibility, complementing the ambitions of the other partnership work we’re doing through Season for Change and Unlimited.”Deborah Chadbourn, former Executive Director, and Róise Goan, Artistic Director, Artsadmin